-- To shift a Gun from the trunnion holes to its travelling bed. - To shift a Gun from its travelling bed to the trunnion bales. - To shift a Howitzer from the transion holes to its travelling bed. - To shift a Howitzer from its travelling bed to the trumnion holes. - To change a limber when the gun or howitzer is on its travelling bed.
+To shift a Gun from the trunnion holes to its travelling bed.

+To shift a Gun from its travelling bed to the trunnion holes.

+To shift a Howitzer from the trunnion holes to its travelling bed.

+To shift a Howitzer from its travelling bed to the trunnion holes.

+To change a limber when the gun or howitzer is on its travelling bed.